 Robotic Cardiac Surgery

-Robotic cardiac surgery is a form of heart surgery performed through very small incisions in the chest.
-With the use of tiny instruments and robotic devices, surgeons are able to perform several types of heart surgery in a way that is much less invasive than other types of heart surgery.
+Robotic cardiac surgery is heart surgery done through very small cuts in the chest.
+With the use of tiny instruments and robot-controlled tools, surgeons are able to do heart surgery in a way that is much less invasive than open-heart surgery.
 The procedure is sometimes called da Vinci surgery because that is the name of the manufacturer of the robot often used for this procedure.

 Robotic surgeries have been used for a number of different heart-related procedures, including valve surgery, coronary artery bypass, cardiac tissue ablation, heart defect repair, and tumor removal.